vladimir-v-diaz/vladimir-v-diaz.github.io/metadata.md

 Signed by: Targets role.

-Target files are the actual files that client wants to download, such as the software updates they are trying to obtain.
+Target files are the actual files that clients want to download, such as the software updates they are trying to obtain.
 The targets.json metadata file lists hashes and sizes of target files.